dragotin/quirksite/README.md

 Note that `scanimage` by default sends the scanned image to standard out.
 PDF Quirk is prepared to that and reads it from there.

-If another tool should be used that writes its output directly to a file rather than  to stdout, the commandline may contain the placeholder `%OUTFILE`.
+If another tool should be used to create PDF that writes its output directly to a file rather than to stdout, the commandline may contain the placeholder `%OUTFILE`.
 If that is in the command line string, PDF Quirk will replace that by a filename the tool can write to (From version 0.91 on).s

 **Attention**: To quote command line parameters which contain spaces only the use of *single quotes* is supported.
 Do not use double quotes, as PDF Quirks parser can not properly deal with that.